servian/TechChallengeApp/doc/readme.md

 To create a new release, update `../cmd/version.go` with the new version and merge that into the master branch.

-The commit message on the merge, will be the releas message, so make sure it contains the release notes.
+The commit message on the merge, will be the release message, so make sure it contains the release notes.

 A tag will be created on the master branch if the build and release is successful.

 We use semver for versioning, `major.minor.patch[-pre-release]` and the CI solution has been configured to take note of the `-pre-release` tag of the version and upload it as a pre-release in git if it's included.
-So to release a new full release, make sure to not include `-pre-release` and visa versa.
+So to release a new full release, make sure to not include `-pre-release` and vice versa.

 Builds will be produced for: